-On behalf of the National Association of Criminal Defense Lawyers (NACDL), I write to express support for Senate Bill 730, which would increase the daily compensation rate for jurors in Virginia from its current rate of \$30 to \$50.
-This is a modest but critical step needed to increase the diversity of juries in the Commonwealth.
+On behalf of the National Association of Criminal Defense Lawyers (NACDL), I write to express support for House Bill 2317/Senate Bill 789, which would increase the daily compensation rate for jurors in Virginia from its current rate of \$30 to \$50.
+This is a critical step needed to increase the diversity of juries in the Commonwealth.

 NACDL is the preeminent organization advancing the mission of the criminal defense bar to ensure justice and due process for persons accused of crime or wrongdoing.
-NACDL's nearly 10,000 members (40,000 with state affiliate members) include private criminal defense lawyers, public defenders, military defense counsel, law professors and judges committed to preserving fairness and promoting a rational and humane criminal legal system.
+NACDL's more than 10,000 members (40,000 with state affiliate members) include private criminal defense lawyers, public defenders, military defense counsel, law professors and judges committed to preserving fairness and promoting a rational and humane criminal legal system.
 Critical to this mission are NACDL's efforts to identify and reform flaws and inequities in the criminal legal system, and specifically address systemic racism and its impact on the administration of justice.

 Across the country, our nation's juries fail to represent the racial, ethnic, and socio-economic diversity of the communities from which they are drawn, and Virginia is no exception.
-While a variety of factors contribute to these disparities, including the use of limited source lists, language barriers, and exclusion of those with prior criminal convictions, one of the most impactful is the actual cost for participation.
-Responding to the civic call for jury service requires individuals to take time off work, secure childcare, or obtain transportation.
-While some may be salaried employees, working in jobs that provide paid time off to attend jury service, the same cannot be said for the millions of Virginians who work hourly jobs, where a lost day's work is a lost day of pay.
+While a variety of factors contribute to these disparities, including the use of limited source lists and exclusion of those with prior criminal convictions, one of the most impactful is the actual cost for participation.
+Responding to the civic call for jury service requires individuals to take time off work, secure childcare, and/or obtain transportation.
+While some who receive summons may be salaried employees, working in jobs that provide paid time off to attend jury service, the same cannot be said for the millions of Virginians who work hourly jobs, where a lost day's work is a lost day of pay.

-The current compensation rate for a juror is \$30 per day.
-By comparison, Virginia's current minimum wage is \$11.00 per hour.
-An individual who works a full day at a minimum wage job earns \$88 per day, nearly three times as much as what they receive in compensation for jury service.
-Those who report may face additional expenses for childcare, meals, transportation, and parking.
-Jurors selected could find themselves on a case that lasts several days or weeks, and even if not seated for a particular date, in some parts of the Commonwealth summoned jurors are expected to be available for multiple days of service, further compounding the financial burdens of service.
+Currently jurors are paid \$30 per day.
+By comparison, Virginia's current minimum wage is \$11.00/hour.
+This means an individual working a minimum wage job will earn nearly three times as much as what they receive in compensation for a day's jury service.
+Those who report may face expenses for meals, transportation, and in some places, even parking.1 People selected to serve may find themselves on a case that lasts several days or weeks and even if they are not seated for a particular date, in some parts of the Commonwealth summoned jurors are expected to be available for multiple days of service, further compounding the financial burdens of service.